-Consider that four out of five consumers in the U.S. now use search engines to find local businesses.
-Perhaps more importantly, 50 percent of those conducting local searches by smartphone visit the business in question within the same day, and 18 percent move forward with a purchase that day.
+Consider that four out five consumers in the U.S. now use search engines to find local information.
+Perhaps more importantly, 50 percent of those conducting local searches visit a store within a day.
 To make sure your business is found, we’ve outlined the top 20 places your business needs to be listed.
-And we’ve even added a few lesser-known directories as a bonus.

 What to include in your online business listing